 Joint JD/PhD Program (with GGU Law School) - This is an integrated program in both psychology and the law, leading to a Ph.D. degree in Clinical Psychology from Pacific Graduate School of Psychology at Palo Alto University (PAU) and a Juris Doctor degree from Golden Gate University School of Law (GGUSL).

-Forensic Psychology Emphasis Certificate Program for current PhD students - Offered to students in PAU’s Clinical PhD program, this program is Clinical-Forensic in nature.
+Forensic Psychology Emphasis Area for current PhD students - Offered to students in PAU’s Clinical PhD program, this program is Clinical-Forensic in nature.
 The program includes elective courses, as well as forensic-relevant research and practical experience.

 Masters Degree in Forensic and Correctional Psychology - Consider earning a master’s degree in forensic and correctional mental health counseling from the Pacific Graduate School of Psychology at Palo Alto University – one of the only online, customized programs of its kind.